hasura/pg-client-hs/README.md

 A low level Postgres client library for Haskell.
 Used at Hasura in various production projects.

-This library is no longer developed here, but remains in case it is used as a project dependency.
-All further updates can be found in the [graphql-engine](https://github.com/hasura/graphql-engine/tree/main/server/lib/pg-client-hs) repository.
+The code for this library has now moved to another git repository, and can be found here:
+[graphql-engine](https://github.com/hasura/graphql-engine/tree/main/server/lib/pg-client-hs) repository.

 ## Style